Lemar: Career

+Filmography

 Personal life

-He is an ambassador for The Prince's Trust.
+Lemar is an ambassador for The Prince's Trust.

-On 19 January 2008, MSN UK reported that Lemar became a father for the first time with his long-term partner Charmaine Powell, who gave birth at London's private Portland Hospital to a girl named Nyiema Obika, weighing 7 lb.
-Lemar and Charmaine then had another child, a son, Uriah Obika.
+On 19 January 2008, MSN UK reported that Lemar became a father for the first time with his long-term partner Charmaine Powell, who gave birth at London's private Portland Hospital to a girl.
+Lemar and Charmaine then had another child, a son.
 The couple married on 17 July 2010 at St Mary the Virgin, Monken Hadley.

-Lemar is a fan of English football club Tottenham Hotspur.
-His cousin, Jonathan Obika, is a footballer who plays for Morecambe F.C., and another cousin Sam Oji played for Birmingham City.
+Lemar is a fan of English football club Tottenham Hotspur F.C..
+His cousin, Jonathan Obika, is a footballer who plays for Motherwell, and another cousin, Sam Oji, played for Birmingham City.

 As of May 2009, Lemar had an accumulated wealth of £4 million.